It’s going to be difficult.

 James, from Skyrocket SEO, tested guest blogging outreach theories.
 He found that he got 30% more positive responses on follow-up emails.

-When you follow-up, make sure that you don’t sound too pushy.
+When you follow-up with the blog owner, make sure that you don’t sound too pushy.
 Keep it short and remind the blogger of your previous pitch.

 Here’s a template for your follow-up mail: